lebr0nli/GEP/README.md

 > Note: The list is in `.gdbinit-gep.py` and the variable name is `DONT_REPEAT`.
 >
 > If you found some commands which should or shouldn't be added in that list, let me know on the issue page, thanks!

+## Special thank

+Some ideas for the installation guide are inspired by [hugsy/gef](https://github.com/hugsy/gef).

+Thanks!

 ## Bugs, suggestions, and ideas